Manage database connections

 Delete a database connection

-1. In Database Explorer, right-click a connection you want to delete and select Delete.
+1. In Database Explorer, right-click a connection you want to delete, then select Delete.

-2. In the pop-up window, select Yes to confirm the deletion.
+2. In the dialog that appears, click Yes to confirm the deletion.

-1. In Database Explorer, right-click a connection and select Properties or press F4.
+In Database Explorer, right-click a connection and select Properties, or press F4.

 Properties pane - View Connection Properties